 The Asian Pacific Development Center (APDC) is a local non-profit organization geared toward serving the needs of Colorado’s growing Asian American and Pacific Islander (AAPI) communities.
 APDC promotes wellness and self-sufficiency among immigrant and refugee families through culturally sensitive and linguistically proficient services.
-In 2011, the Nathan Yip Foundation made a pledge to APDC’s Capital Campaign, funding their new Resource and Research Library.
-In April 2011, the Nathan Yip Foundation also partnered with APDC and several other community organizations to put on the “Power of Solidarity” benefit concert to raise funds for the victims of the devastating earthquakes in Japan.
+Recently, APDC purchased a new home in Aurora bringing all of their services into one space.
+As part of this journey, the Nathan Yip Foundation, provided funding to APDC for their new Resource and Research Library, which was unveiled at the building grand opening in June, 2013.
+Also, in April 2011, the Foundation partnered with APDC and several other community organizations to put on the “Power of Solidarity” benefit concert to raise funds for the victims of the devastating earthquakes in Japan.

 Started by a retired special education and library sciences teacher, the My Book Foundation is a non-profit foundation that provides children with Caldecott and Newbery Award winning books.
 In 2009, the Nathan Yip Foundation became involved and donated books to the students of Denver Public Schools.
 Volunteers from the Nathan Yip Foundation also spent an afternoon reading to students at a local elementary school.

 Summer Scholars is an award-winning, year-round extended learning program partnering with 20 Denver elementary schools to provide high-quality reading, language and math tutoring, enrichment and family literacy to 2000 children and their families each year.
 At the 2011 Chinese New Year Gala, the Nathan Yip Foundation was proud to partner with Summer Scholars by contributing funds raised through the Red Envelope raffle sales to their program.